ajslater/picopt/README.md

 To optimize lossless images like PNG, PNM, GIF, TIFF and BMP, picopt requires either [optipng](http://optipng.sourceforge.net/) or [pngout](http://advsys.net/ken/utils.htm) be on the path. optipng provides the most advantage, but best results are acheived by using both utilities.

 Animated GIFs are optimized with [gifsicle](http://www.lcdf.org/gifsicle/) if it is available.

+Picopt uncompresses, optimizes and rezips [comic book archive files](https://en.wikipedia.org/wiki/Comic_book_archive).
+Be aware that CBR rar archives will be rezipped into CBZs instead of CBR.

 Installation
 ------------